-Realizing the severe lack of opportunities for academic advancement (see p.
-7 of History and Myth), the government made repeated attempts to improve the country's educational system, though it had little success.
+Realizing the severe lack of opportunities for academic advancement (see History and Myth), the government made repeated attempts to improve the country's educational system, though it had little success.
 By the 1870s, only 9,000 Hondurans were attending school.
-This situation changed in the 1880s, when education finally became more accessible under the leadership of a Liberal President (see p.
-7 of History and Myth), who introduced compulsory public primary education and removed Catholic Church influence from higher education.
+This situation changed in the 1880s, when education finally became more accessible under the leadership of a Liberal President (see History and Myth), who introduced compulsory public primary education and removed Catholic Church influence from higher education.
 He also initiated construction of the National Library of Honduras, the nation's first library.